alibaba/rela/README.md

 We also release a [dataset](dataset/) we used to benchmark the performance of Rela tool in a complex production network.
 Please refer to this [documentation](dataset/README.md) for more details about this dataset.

-The design of Rela language and the experience of using Rela to verify complex, realworld networks are desribed in the paper,
+The design of Rela language and the experience of using Rela to verify complex, realworld networks are described in the paper,

-Xieyang Xu, Yifei Yuan, Zachary Kincaid, Arvind Krishnamurthy, Ratul Mahajan and David Walker.
+Xieyang Xu, Yifei Yuan, Zachary Kincaid, Arvind Krishnamurthy, Ratul Mahajan, David Walker and Ennan Zhai.
 2024.
 Relational Network Verification.
 In ACM SIGCOMM 2024 Conference (ACM SIGCOMM ’24), August 4–8, 2024, Sydney, NSW, Australia.
 ACM, New York, NY, USA, 15 pages. https://doi.org/10.1145/3651890.3672238